johnisanerd/dockerize-chromadb/README.md

 We create two containers.
 One container for the application that acts as a chroma client and one container for the chroma db server.
 You can find the 2 services in the docker-compose.yml file as 'application' and 'chroma'.
 A bridge is created that allows the 2 services to communicate.

-Optional: Needed for Digital Ocean
-`apt install docker-compose`
+Optional: Needed for Digital Ocean: `apt install docker-compose`

-Optional:  cleanup any lingering docker-compose nonses:
+Important:  copy the Auth file into the ~ directory: